quandora/qed/README.md

 ## Demos

 * See this README in the editor [here](http://quandora.github.io/qed/demo.html).
-* See the suggestion feature at work [here](http://quandora.github.io/qed/suggestion-demo.html).
+* See the suggest feature at work [here](http://quandora.github.io/qed/suggestion-demo.html).